Carolina rallies, eliminates Preds with 4-3 Game 6 OT win - WHIZ News

 Nashville led 3-1 in the second period and 3-2 in the third when the Hurricanes spent much of the period in front of Nashville goalie Juuse Saros.

 Hamilton tied it with 6:01 left in regulation after Saros stopped the Canes’ first 13 shots in the period.
-He scored from the right edge off a pass from Jaccob Slavinn off a faceoff.
+He scored from the right edge off a pass from Slavin off a faceoff.
+Carolina coach Rod Brind’Amour said they just had to win a period after having only 14 shots through two periods.

+“Then we had momentum,” Brind’Amour said.
+“Obviously, got the faceoff win, and it ended up in the net.
+It’s all good.”

 Nashville fell to 1-10 in series when trailing 3-2, and the Predators now are 7-8 in Game 6s.